BaseMax/ImageRecognition/README.md

-# Image Recognition Artificial intelligence (AI)
+# Image Recognition

-Recognition of the images with artificial intelligence includes train and tests based on Python.
+Recognition of the images includes train and tests based on Python.

 ### Image Processing